 In 2017, Freja Forum was nominated for the Nobel Peace Prize.

-Freja Forum in Tirana and digitally in 2000 was the fourteenth in a row!
+Freja Forum in 2021 was the fifteenth in a row!